 We all know how important it is to wash hands, especially before preparing food or eating.
 But did you know you could be doing it wrong?

-According to the Centers for Disease Control and Prevention (CDC), you need three things to do a complete job of washing your hands: soap, clean running water and patience.
+You need three things to do a complete job of washing your hands: soap, clean running water and patience.
 In fact the agency recommends washing hands for 20 seconds – or about as long as it takes to hum the Happy Birthday song twice.
 And rather than simply wash the fronts and backs of hands, the agency suggests adults and children wash between fingers and under nails.

 For additional information about the safe use of hand sanitizers and other antibacterial products, please contact your family physician.
 Need a doctor?
 Find one here.